Shinn413/fertility-rate-analysis-with-econs-data/README.md

 ## Conclusion

-1. Our project has demonstrated the effectiveness of using machine learning techniques to analyze the relationship between economic indicators and fertility rates
+1. Our project has demonstrated the effectiveness of using machine learning techniques to analyze the relationship between economic indicators and fertility rates.
+For example, the project showed that higher literacy rates are associated with lower fertility rates so it is essential to promote education for population control.

 2. Although the project does not directly address strategies for boosting population growth, it do provide valuable insights into the factors affecting fertility rates.
+For instance, we also found a strong positive relationship between poverty rate and fertility rate.
+However, it is necessary to acknowledge that higher fertility rates in impoverished areas may not be sustainable and can contribute to a cycle of poverty.
+In this case, strategies for boosting population growth should still focus on reducing poverty and improving the overall well-being of the population.

 3. By understanding the complex relationships between these economic indicators and fertility rates with the help of data science, policymakers can tailor strategies to their specific country context.